 The Age of Innocence

 Did you know what you wanted the title of the book to be?
 How involved were you in choosing the name of the book?

 I am always very involved in choosing the title.
 With The Lace Reader, I started out with the title and wrote the book from there.
 With The Map of True Places, I didn’t have the title until about half way through the first draft.
 I knew it was a story about finding your true place in the world, and that I wanted a title that was a quote from Hawthorne, Melville, or Yeats.
 I kept pouring over their quotes, but I wasn’t seeing what was right in front of me.
 One morning my husband woke up and showed me Melville’s quote from Moby Dick: “It is not down in any map, true places never are,” and wrote down the title on a piece of paper which he handed to me: The Map of True Places.

 Do you ever look back at your early work?
 How do you feel your writing style or approach to writing has evolved since you first began?

 I started out writing screenplays.
 As a result, I think my first novel was a bit dialogue heavy.
 That changed a bit with this new one.
 I find I’m much more comfortable with a longer form than with trying to adhere to a strict structure that dictates the number of pages you must write.
 I’m learning to love internal monologue.
 There’s definitely an evolution occurring.
 When I finish the next book, I may see it more clearly.

 What were your experiences with reading when you were growing up?
 Was there a pivotal moment in discovering literature when you knew that you wanted to be a writer?

 How many works in progress do you have going at any one time?
-How do you know when one has potential and when one just needs to be scrapped?

 Are there other books you love or writers you admire that are from your local area?